 Take Rancho Cordova to the Next Level

-The redevelopment of Folsom Boulevard will be Jack’s number one priority in office.
+The redevelopment of Folsom Boulevard will be Jack’s a central priority in office.
 Jack wants to work with business owners, developers, and city staff so families can have a great time without leaving town.
 Part of that is bringing family-friendly entertainment—a movie theater, a bowling alley, and more dining options—that most cities take for granted.

 As a member of the city council Jack will be a supporter of transit-centered development, open space, parks, and walkable communities.